 (Photo source: Pony Strike: Global Offense by FilipinoNinja95)

-We recently found a hack for Counter-Strike: Global Offensive on macOS that is also a trojan that could mine CryptoCurrencies without user consent.
+We recently found Counter-Strike: Global Offensive (CS: Go) hacks on macOS that is also a trojan that could mine CryptoCurrencies without user consent.

 According to VirusTotal Retrohunt, the threat is in the wild since the beginning of July 2017.

 Warning: At the time of this writing, all URLs are live.

 The domain name was registered through eNom in April 2017, 14th, and resolves to a shared web host at namecheap:

 $ dig vlone.cc +short 22.214.171.124 $ dig -x 126.96.36.199 +short server205-2.web-hosting.com.